hackle/blogger/src/raw/linq-gets-lazier.md

 );
 ```

-While someone with the `for-loop` state of mind may think "Fetching X" will be printed 100 times, thanks to the lazy nature of Linq, that number would be 11 - as the other 89 times of `Console.WriteLine` was made unnecessary by `First()` in the end.
-(If you do want it printed 100 times then Linq is not the way to go).
+While someone with the `for-loop` state of mind may think "Fetching X" will be printed 100 times, thanks to the lazy nature of Linq, the actual number would be 11 - as the other 89 times of `Console.WriteLine` was made unnecessary by `Skip(10)` and `First()`.
 [Try it out on dotnetfiddle](https://dotnetfiddle.net/I37R4P).

-This used to be true, and was exactly what I was expecting, but not any longer!
-Linq got even better, or lazier.
+11 was what I expected, but I was wrong!
+Because Linq got even better, or lazier.

 To my bewilderment, using .Net 5.0, "Fetching X" was printed only ONCE.
 You heard me, not 100 times, not 11 times, but ONCE.
 [Try it out](https://dotnetfiddle.net/OuPQxF).

 While this did demonstrate good laziness (it's a good thing!), it was "too good to be true", and I was quite taken aback and seriously thought something was wrong.

-After I settled down and looked at it more closely, I thought I'd test it with another example that's equally lazy, maybe more extreme, and most definitely dangerous, typically presented in Haskell.
+After recovering from the shock, I thought I'd test it with another example that's equally lazy, maybe more extreme, and most definitely dangerous, typically presented in Haskell.

 ```Haskell
 main =